P0cL4bs/wifipumpkin3/README.md

 [![code style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

 ## Overview
-**wifipumpkin3** is powerful framework for rouge access point attack, written in Python, that allow and offer to security researchers, red teamers and reverse engineers  to mount a wireless network to conduct a man-in-the-middle attack.
+**wifipumpkin3** is powerful framework for rogue access point attack, written in Python, that allow and offer to security researchers, red teamers and reverse engineers  to mount a wireless network to conduct a man-in-the-middle attack.

 ## Main Features